shawnnguyenmck/shawnnguyenmck.github.io/README.md

 Have you ever wondered how distributed systems work?
 Do you want to learn how to write code that spans multiple systems reliably without data loss, while staying performant?
 Then say no more - we'll be running an crash course where we'll be building highly available distributed system components together in a local environment on our laptops.

-This course will span 2 weeks, meet 3 times a week, 2 hours per day.
+This challenge will span 2 weeks, meet 3 times a week, 2 hours per day.
 At the end of each week, we'll build and deeply understand a component in a simulated distributed system with full end to end testing.
 The course components we will be building will be modeled after [FlyIO Gossip Columns](https://fly.io/dist-sys/).

 Sessions will be held in-person at the office.
 Join [slack] #distributed-systems-learning if you're interested in attending - schedules/details will be posted there.

-## *Course Prerequisites*:
+## *Prerequisites*:
 1. Golang programming knowledge
 2. Fundamental Systems Knowledge (networking, concurrency, filesystems, locks)